• Home

 Is day trading illegal?
 If not, are there limits to how many times a person can trade a stock?

 Day Trading is not totally illegal; some brokerage companies restrict the volume of trading you can do in a day and/or add restrictions to your account to discourage it.
 Some brokerage companies set limits on how frequent you trade and may cancel (or freeze) your account if limit rules are violated.
-You must trade within set daytime hours and maintain a minimum of $25,000 in equity in your brokerage account.
+You must trade within set daytime hours and (in some cases) maintain a minimum of $25,000 in equity in your brokerage account.

 Yes, you may buy, sell and trade Crypto Currencies on the Stock Market if the Brokerage Account has that feature.
 There are some specific companies that are exclusive to Crypto Currencies which have more Crypto Currencies listed and offer more information about the Blockchain System.